informatics-lab/blog/_profiles/aleks-zaforemska.md

 I love beautiful data visualisations, so like a true geographer, I have a bit of an obsession with maps.
 In the future I want to pursue further studies in geoinformatics.

-Before I joined the lab, I worked in schools as a science communicator and computer club tutor, helping to create a new generation of tech and science geeks.
+Before I joined the lab, I worked in schools as a science communicator and computer club tutor, helping to build a new generation of tech and science geeks.